-"We didn't argue about his defensive philosophy,” Castiglione said with a laugh.
 "I wanted to learn a certain amount about his coaching philosophy.
 How he would think through his role as a head coach.
 How he would develop his program.”
 Castiglione sought out all sorts of details, including game week preparation, recruiting philosophy, the importance of academics, the hiring of staff, what kind of offensive scheme Stoops might favor.
 Then Stoops surprised Castiglione.

 "One thing I never heard, ‘Give me five or six years.'
 Never once did he say that or infer it,” Castiglione said.
 "He said, ‘I don't think I would be fair to the players that we inherit or that we recruit that first year, if I didn't give them the best chance to be successful.

 "‘I have to ask them to buy into my system.
 And I have to put them in the best position to be successful.
 I don't want to just throw away a year by excluding them from the process of building this program.'

 "When he told me that, that was one of a number of things that just clicked with my philosophy.”

 Castiglione said he was acutely aware of the plight of OU players.
 The Sooners were about to have their fourth coach in five years.
 For the seniors, their time under Gary Gibbs, Howard Schnellenberger and John Blake were filled with disappointment and turmoil.